Comba92/comba92.github.io/content/posts/banking/index.md

 +++
 date = '2025-02-10T22:29:48+01:00'
 draft = false
-description = 'Banking'
-linkTitle = 'Banking system for NES/Gameboy emulators' title = 'A bulletproof banking system for NES/Gameboy emulators' summary = 'Guide on how to implement a powerful memory banking system for emulators' author = 'Comba92' tags = ['nes', 'emulation', 'coding', 'rust'] keywords = ['nes', 'emulation', 'coding', 'banking', 'gameboy', 'implementation', 'rust'] aliases = ['/page/posts/banking']
+linkTitle = 'Banking system for NES/Gameboy emulators' title = 'A bulletproof banking system for NES/Gameboy emulators' summary = 'Short guide on how to implement a convenient and powerful memory banking system for emulators.' author = 'Comba92' tags = ['nes', 'gameboy', 'emulation', 'coding', 'rust'] keywords = ['nes', 'emulator', 'emulation', 'coding', 'programming', 'banks', 'memory', 'memory banking', 'memory banks', 'development', 'devlog', 'resource', 'banking', 'gameboy', 'implementation', 'rust'] aliases = ['/page/posts/banking']
 +++
 Peeking at nesdev's wiki page about [mappers](https://www.nesdev.org/wiki/Mapper), can be daunting, knowing you will have to implement dozens of those to get more games working.
 Most people will either implement a few and call it a day with their NES emulation, and don't even bother trying with the hardest one.